Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

 In the binary case, we formulate the logistic regression model as a one-layer neural network with one neuron in the output layer and a sigmoid activation function.
-In the multi-class case, we use a single-layer neural network but now with $k$ neurons in the output, where $k$ is the number of classes.
+In the multi-class case, we use a single-layer neural network but now with :math:`k` neurons in the output, where :math:`k` is the number of classes.
 This is also referred to as multinomial logistic regression.

 Add either L1 or L2 regularization, or both, by specifying the regularization strength (default 0).